denliehoo/recurring-crypto-payments/README.md

 # RecurCrypt

-This is an application that allows vendors or users to accept recurring cryptocurrency payments from ERC20 tokens from stablecoins such as USDC and USDT.
+RecurCrypt is a full-stack application that enables businesses to accept recurring cryptocurrency payments using ERC20 stablecoins like USDC and USDT.
+It provides a subscription-based model similar to Stripe, built on the blockchain.

-This allows users to have a subscription-based model similar to stripe Stack includes: MERN + Typescript + Solidity (Smart Contract) + AWS Lambda (cron job)
+**Core Technologies:** MERN (MongoDB, Express, React, Node.js) + TypeScript, Solidity (Smart Contracts), and AWS Lambda (for cron jobs).

+## How It Works

 This is the overall flow of the integrations required: